Search your google contacts from the command-line or mutt.

 - Using source directly from gitorius

-This is the recommended way to install goobook for most users.
+This is the recommended way to install goobook for most users that don’t have it available in their distribution.
 When installing this way you will not need to download anything manually.

 Download the source tarball, uncompress it, then run the install command: